What Is an Open Listing in Real Estate?

 The big difference is an owner will probably pay only a selling broker's commission, which is about one-half of the typical fees – as the owner is unrepresented.
 Therefore, owners do not pay a broker to represent the owner but do pay the broker to represent the buyer.
 However, the kicker is if the owner finds the buyer on their own, then the owner will not owe a commission to anyone.

 Why Would a Seller Use an Open Listing?

 Sellers might consider an open listing over an exclusive-right-to-sell, for example, if there are a lot of buyers in the marketplace.
 That's because an open listing can be negotiated separately with each real estate broker, and the commissions can all be different from each other or identical, whatever can be negotiated.
 It gives the seller more flexibility, although it can limit the number of buyers who might want to buy the home.

-However, if there are more buyers in the marketplace than sellers with attractive listings, the seller is not exposing herself to a lot of risk by giving an open listing to several brokerages.
+However, if there are more buyers in the marketplace than sellers with attractive listings, the seller is not exposing herself to a lot of risks by giving an open listing to several brokerages.
 The main risk might be lack of exposure to all real estate buyers.
-Not to mention, the seller also retains the option to sell the home herself.
-If she finds her own buyer, she doesn't owe any agent a commission.
+Not to mention, the seller also retains the option to sell the home on their own.
+If they find their own buyer, they don't owe any commissions to an agent.

 Some sellers believe they can advertise a home adequately and reach buyers through the internet, so they don't see a reason to hire an agent.
 They sometimes overlook the fact that agents bring a lot more to the table than simply an ability to find a prospective buyer.
 An experienced real estate agent, for example, can offer a seller the opportunity to avoid common mistakes.
 Sellers, having not made any mistakes yet, don't always recognize that value until they make a mistake and it's too late.